airr-community/ogrdb/scripts/readme.md

 * Barcharts showing nucleotide usage at locations in the IMGT-aligned sequence: both across the sequence as a whole, and in more detail at the 3' end
 * A barchart showing usage of the alleles of each J-gene, across the whole genotype.
 This can be used to identify a suitable J-gene for haplotyping analysis.
 * For each potential J-gene haplotyping candidate, a plot comparing the usage of the two most frequently used alleles of that gene.

+The nucleotide usage plots are not produced from IgDiscover output, as aligned V-sequences are not available.

 ### Haplotyping